National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/key-functional-components.md

 <!-- SPDX-License-Identifier: OGL-UK-3.0 -->

-## Provides an overview of key functional components that make up IA Node and the interactions.

 IA Node accepts SPARQL and GraphQL queries as well as actions and data via Kafka.
 It provides a Json response to GraphQL queries and RDF for SPARQL queries.
 IA Node also integrates with an OAuth handler to provide fine-grained access control to information within it or connected IA nodes.
 Additionally, IA Node stores data and supports sharing of data with other IA Nodes.

 ```mermaid